 Odia is a language of the Indo-Aryan family used in the state of Odisha, parts of West Bengal, Jharkhand, Chhattisgarh, and Andhra Pradesh.
 Formerly known as Oriya, it is considered one of the 6 classical languages of India.
 It has been given the status of an official language by listing it in the eighth schedule of the Constitution of India.
 Odia has a long and illustrious history of literary works since ancient times.
-UPSC includes Odia literature as one of the optional subjects for the Mains exam.
-This article provides the syllabus for the Odia optional papers.
+UPSC Mains includes Odia literature as one of the optional subjects.

 The syllabus for this subject consists of the grammar of the Odia language, its history and development, influences from other language systems and regional variations in the language.
 It also includes phonetics and important literary compositions in the language.